Eighty6Shop/Tech-assessment/README.md

 ### Store data from Indego

-An endpoints which downloads fresh data from [Indego GeoJSON station status API](https://www.rideindego.com/stations/json/) and stores it inside MongoDB.
+An endpoints which downloads fresh data from [Indego GeoJSON station status API](https://www.rideindego.com/stations/json/) and stores it inside Postgres.

 ```bash
 # this endpoint will be trigger every hour to fetch the data and insert it in the mongo database